wu-lee/rushkoff-archive/docs/_articles/can-we-talk.md

 Today some people have reduced Torah to an icon, largely because they've adopted a more distant, literal interpretation.
 They've done that to make a theistic or religious justification for our claim to the State of Israel.
 The Jews have a valid claim to territory in the Middle East, but we must find better justifications for it than the argument that "God gave it to us" or "the Torah says it's ours."
 Perhaps we need to exercise a bit of iconoclasm again, so that we can free the essence of Judaism from the institutions built to protect it.
 The institutions and structures should not be mistaken for Judaism.

-I am not reducing Judaism to social

-justice, as many pundits have suggested.

-Social justice is the obvious result of

-behaving in a holy fashion and Judaism is

-the path to it.
-Instead of worshiping idols,

-we learn to experience God as an abstract,

-an all-encompassing entity.
-This challenges

-the more literal-minded Jews, because it

-means that there is nothing to fight about.
+I am not reducing Judaism to social justice, as many pundits have suggested.
+Social justice is the obvious result of behaving in a holy fashion and Judaism is the path to it.
+Instead of worshiping idols, we learn to experience God as an abstract, an all-encompassing entity.
+This challenges the more literal-minded Jews, because it means that there is nothing to fight about.
 After all, none of us knows God.
-Through

-the course of the Bible, God gets increas-

-ingly abstract and receded (nistar-hidden),

-as if by our growing up God pulls back and

-leaves us to our own devices, to spend more

-time and energy to take care of each other.
+Through the course of the Bible, God gets increasingly abstract and receded (_nistar_-hidden), as if by our growing up God pulls back and leaves us to our own devices, to spend more time and energy to take care of each other.
 This is how we get to social justice.
-We

-begin to realize that the most sacred thing

-is what happens between people.
+We begin to realize that the most sacred thing is what happens between people.

+Q: How does this translate into today's Judaism?

+A: I think Judaism today has been crippled by our obsession with race, assimilation and Israel.
+Right now in America, Jews are stuck in a siege mentality caused by the Shoah, and the institutions built to protect Jewish ideas and methods hang on to that mentality for fundraising reasons, while others try to make their insights into Torah _the_ exclusive insights into Torah.

+For starters, J ew s are not a race. " Fust, I "

+h lied the Israelites a peop e.
+Pharao ca_ In uisitors invented a

+The Spanish q they needed to per-

+up in the fonn of

+th

+e Tot an\~\~ d\~-J\~daism

+lut the road.
+We had to 7,'."
+Many o/ <he

+11ithout our Holy Temp ·

+. h " because .
+"Jew1s race, d to Christianity.
+J ho convene f

+secute ews w .
+I ead the notion o Then Jung and Hit er spr